nikaiser/portfolio_docs/src/content/docs/3.1___device/index.md

 ## Summary

-Over the 10 months in Biobot the focus on my work was a pumping instrument that pumped wastewater out of a catchment and into the filtration devices.
-A totally new development, the product was an exercise in whitesheet design to be the cheapest, most robust, and most flexible design.
-Through the design process, 6 Design Reviews were held focusing on both technical and user interface needs.
-The final deliverable was 15 gamma revision units, and the prototype developed with an IoT cellular enabled device and successful tests of this device in the field.
+Over my 10 months in Biobot the focus on my work was a pumping instrument that pumped wastewater out of a catchment and into the filtration devices.
+A new development, the product was an exercise in whitesheet design to be the cheapest, most robust, and most flexible design.
+Through the development process, 6 Design Reviews were held focusing on both technical and user interface needs.
+The final deliverable was 15 Gamma revision units, and a prototype developed with an IoT, cellular enabled device and successful tests of this device in the field.
 All technical metrics were hit or exceeded during development including: under consumption of battery life, communication from within a manhole, and precise sampling volumes.

 ## Patent
 Filed, under NDA.